 - Take scalability, flexibility, and your future plans into account – If your business takes off and you’re not able to handle an increasing amount of orders, you’ll lose customers and hurt your brand’s reputation.
 A good ecommerce store needs to be open to change.
 Architects are up-to-date on emerging technologies and can tell you when it’s time to upgrade.

-Takeaways — When to call a Magento Solution Architect Today to Design a Store of Tomorrow
+Takeaways — Hire a Magento Solution Architect Today to Design a Store of Tomorrow

 Architects are great at managing complexity.
 They are able to unify components under one all-encompassing structure that takes security, integrity, and scaling into account.